 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For an explanation of our Advertising Disclosure, visit this page.

-Citi has a brand new tiered cash rewards credit card.
+Citi has a tiered cash rewards credit card that might be just what you are looking for.
 The Citi Custom Cash℠ Card earns up to 5% back on select purchase categories, 1% back on everything else, and has no annual fee.
 Plus, there’s a nice $200 bonus offer that can be earned (after spending $750 on purchases in the first 3 months).
 Here’s a closer look at this cash back credit card.

 Learn more: Citi Custom Cash℠ Card